emicklei/artreyu/README.md

 	artreyu archive target/my-app.tgz

-Then the artifact is stored (uploaded) in the repo under
+Then the artifact is uploaded to the repo under

 	<SOME_REPO>/com/company/my-app/1.0-SNAPSHOT/Darwin/my-app-1.0-SNAPSHOT.tgz